hibaymj/the-art-of-evolution/outline.md

 1.3 Why not to build with APIs?
 1.4 Why does evolution matter?

+2. Coupling

-2. Design Inertia
+3. Design Inertia
-2.1 Constraints: Friend or Foe?
+3.1 What is good design?
+Clarity of purpose (high cohesion), and low barriers to entry (low coupling) 3.2 Constraints: Friend or Foe?
-2.2 Shaping the unknown
+3.3 Shaping the unknown
-2.3 Separation of Concerns
+3.4 Separation of Concerns
-2.4 Hold the line! aka the information hiding principle 2.5 Authority, state, and messages.
+3.5 Hold the line! aka the information hiding principle 3.6 Authority, state, and messages.

-3. Knowing your Audience
+4. Knowing your Audience
-3.1 APIs for humans
+4.1 APIs for humans
-3.2 APIs for machines
+4.2 APIs for machines
-3.3 APIs for both
+4.3 APIs for both

-4. Use the language of the audience
+5. Use the language of the audience
-4.1 Ubiquitous Language
+5.1 Ubiquitous Language
-4.2 Typed Language
+5.2 Typed Language
-4.3 Bridging the Gap
+5.3 Bridging the Gap

-5. Relationships
+6. Relationships
-5.1 Anonymous
+6.1 Anonymous
-5.2 Contextless
+6.2 Contextless
-5.3 Standard
+6.3 Standard
-5.4 Custom
+6.4 Custom

-6. Shedding the bikeshedding
+7. Shedding the bikeshedding
-6.1 Measuring the importance
+7.1 Measuring the importance
-6.2 Measuring the value
+7.2 Measuring the value
-6.3 Measuring the impact
+7.3 Measuring the impact
-6.4 Measuring the use
+7.4 Measuring the use

-7. Evolution
+8. Evolution
-7.1 Designing For Change
+8.1 Designing For Change
-7.2 Designing For Clarity
+8.2 Designing For Clarity
-7.3 Designing For Death
+8.3 Designing For Death
-7.4 Killing your creation.
+8.4 Killing your creation.

 SECTION 2 - Building, breaking, evolving, repeat.